mordauntfamilyhistory.com

 • Henry Mordaunt (1845 - 1853)

 • Mary Mordaunt (? -1851), who was christened at Wellesbourne, Warwickshire, on 3rd November 1811.
+Her marriage to Sir Thomas Dyke Acland, 11th Bart., was recorded at Wellesbourne, Warwickshire on 14th April, 1841.

 • Sophia Mordaunt (17th December 1771 - 1846?) was baptised at Westminster on 6th January 1772.
 I presume she was the Sophia Mordaunt, age given as 74, who was living at 4, Upper Wimpole Street and whose burial was recorded in St. Marylebone, 28th February 1846